The Nigerian Investment Promotion Commission Act (“NIPC Act”) governs foreign investment in Nigeria.

 Nigeria applies strict exchange control rules in terms of the Foreign Exchange (Monitoring and Miscellaneous Provisions) Act.

-In theory, all eligible foreign exchange transactions supported by appropriate documentation qualify for purchase and remittance of foreign exchange through the Interbank Foreign Exchange Market, with the exception of those included in the extensive list of items “Not Valid for Foreign Exchange” as per a 2015 Central Bank of Nigeria circular.
+In theory, all eligible foreign exchange transactions supported by appropriate documentation qualify for purchase and remittance of foreign exchange through an ‘Authorised Dealer’ – usually any of the commercial banks in Nigeria, with the exception of those included in the extensive list of items “Not Valid for Foreign Exchange” as per a 2015 Central Bank of Nigeria circular.

-A certificate of capital importation must be obtained from a commercial bank as statutory evidence of capital importation is a prerequisite for the repatriation of dividends, interest, profits and capital in the event of dissolution of a company.
-Such certificate should be applied for at the time of capital importation into Nigeria.
+A certificate of capital importation must be obtained promptly from a commercial bank as statutory evidence of capital importation, which is a prerequisite for the repatriation of dividends, interest, profits and capital in the event of dissolution of a company.

 types of entities available for foreign investment